semaphore-protocol/boilerplate/README.md

     </a>
 </p>

 The code can be divided into contracts, frontend and backend.

-[Greeters.sol](https://github.com/cedoor/semaphore-boilerplate/blob/main/contracts/Greeters.sol) contains the root of an offchain Merkle tree to represent the greeters (tree leaves), i.e. the identity commitments generated using the first 3 Ethereum accounts on the Hardhat testing wallet.
-The contract then only allows these accounts to greet.
+* [Greeters.sol](https://github.com/cedoor/semaphore-boilerplate/blob/main/contracts/Greeters.sol) contains the root of an offchain Merkle tree to represent the greeters (tree leaves), i.e. the identity commitments generated using the first 3 Ethereum accounts of the Hardhat testing wallet.
+It also contains a simple function to allow greeters to greet, only once and only if they create a valid Semaphore proof.
+* The [frontend code](https://github.com/cedoor/semaphore-boilerplate/blob/main/pages/index.tsx) allows greeters to create a Semaphore identity with a signed Metamask message (using one of the first 3 Hardhat accounts) and a valid zero-knowledge proof.
+* The [backend code](https://github.com/cedoor/semaphore-boilerplate/blob/main/pages/api/greet.ts) is an API that sends a `greet` transaction signed by the contract owner with the zero-knowledge proof of a greeter.

 ## 🛠 Install